mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Datagram:
 : The term "datagram" is ambiguous.
 Without a qualifier, "datagram" could refer to a UDP packet, or a QUIC DATAGRAM frame, as defined in QUIC's unreliable DATAGRAM extension {{!RFC9221}}, or an RTP packet encapsulated in UDP, or an RTP packet capsulated in QUIC DATAGRAM frame.
 If not explicitly qualified, the term "datagram" in this document refers to an RTP packet, and the uppercase "DATAGRAM" refers to a QUIC DATAGRAM frame.
 This document also uses the term "RoQ datagram" as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".

-Delay-based or Low-latency congestion control algorithm:
-: A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
-Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of impending congestion, and adjust the sending rate to prevent continued increases in one-way delay.

 Endpoint:
 : A QUIC server or client that participates in an RoQ session.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.

-Loss-based congestion control algorithm:
-: A congestion control algorithm that uses packet loss, or an Explicit Congestion Notification (ECN) that is interpreted as loss (as in {{?RFC3168}}), as a signal for congestion.
-Loss-based congestion control algorithms allow senders to send data on a path until packets are dropped by intermediary network elements, which the algorithm treats as a signal of congestion.

-QUIC congestion controller:
-: A software component of an application's QUIC implementation that implements a congestion control algorithm.

 Rate Adaptation:
 : An application-level mechanism that adjusts the sending rate of an application in order to respond to changing path conditions.
 For example, an application sending video might respond to indications of congestion by adjusting the resolution of the video it is sending.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.

-RTP congestion controller:
-: A software component of an application's RTP implementation that implements a congestion control algorithm.

 Sender:
 : An endpoint that sends media in RTP packets and may send or receive RTCP packets.